Mojo in the Morning

-Mojo in the Morning is currently hosted by Mojo, Spike and Shannon and is under contract to iHeartMedia through 2025.
+Mojo in the Morning is currently hosted by Mojo, Shannon and Kev.
+It is under contract to iHeartMedia through 2025.
 In 2020, the radio show earned the distinction of being the longest-running FM morning program in Michigan history.
 The show actively supports various charities and has launched two local charities: the "Breaking & Entering Christmas Wish" (where they show up on the recipient's doorstep with clothing, food, toys and Christmas trees) and "Time Team" (where they encourage listeners to donate their time for various community service projects).
 The show also donated proceeds from sales made for CDs of their "Phone Scam" segments.
-Since 2018, Mojo In The Morning has also published an on-demand daily podcast which has consistently ranked among the Top 100 most popular podcasts on the iHeartRadio network.
+Since 2018, Mojo in the Morning has also published an on-demand daily podcast which has consistently ranked among the Top 100 most popular podcasts on the iHeartRadio network.

+In 2023 and 2024 Mojo was the Most listened-to morning show podcast network in Michigan.
+20 Million Mojo Network downloads in 2024 375K downloads per WEEK to the Mojo Podcast Network.
+8 million total hours listened to the Mojo In The Morning's podcast in 2024.
+In 2025 Mojo was awarded with the honor of being inducted into the National Radio Hall Of Fame.